River Lee Country Park and Waltham Abbey

-Continue on the path alongside the mill-stream, under a low railway bridge.
-The path merges with another from a footbridge on the left where the stream flows into the River Lee Navigation2.
-At the start of this section of its towpath there is a gate on the right with an information panel for Silvermeade6.
+- Continue on the riverside path, under a low railway bridge.
+The path merges with another from a footbridge on the left where the river merges with the River Lee Navigation?.
+At the start of this section of its towpath there is a gate on the right with an information panel for Silvermeade?.

-Unless you want to take a slightly longer detour, ignore a footbridge across the reed-covered stream on the right and bear slightly left to follow a faint grassy path parallel to the stream for 400m.
-You pass several small fenced-off areas and a footbridge on the right (the return of the detour mentioned above).
+- Ignore a footbridge across the reed-covered stream on the right and bear slightly left to follow a faint grassy path parallel to the stream for 400m.
+You pass several small fenced-off areas and another footbridge on the right.
 The path gradually approaches the river and eventually you go out through a kissing gate and turn right onto the towpath.

 The suggested route now simply follows this cycle path for 1¾ km as it weaves between the railway line off to your right and two large fishing lakes.
 There are some short cuts on grassy paths nearer the railway (see map), but these have no views of the lakes.